PHS - Public Health Sciences

 PHS 520.
 Family and Aging (3).

 Cross-listed as SOC 520.
 Analyzes the families and family systems of older people.
 Emphasizes demographic and historical changes, widowhood, caregiving and intergenerational relationships as these relate to the family life of older people.
-Course includes diversity content.

 PHS 560.
-Community Resources and Aging Network (3).
+Care Networks and Services (3).

 Understanding what community resources are and how they serve the aging population is critical for professionals going into healthcare or any field that serves the aging population.
-This course prepares these professionals to be proficient in brokering community resources to assist in the many and varying needs of their senior clients/patients/residents.
+This course prepares these professionals to be proficient in brokering community resources and navigating care networks to assist in the many and varying needs of their senior clients/patients/residents.
 Content focuses on the range of services available to meet common community resources, medical resources, senior housing resources and more.

 PHS 562.
 Senior Living Operations (3).